BlueDevDreamy/BlueDevDreamy/README.md

 <br>

-<h2 align="left" id="macropower-tech">Favorite Tech</h2>
+<h2 align="left" id="macropower-tech">Favorite Tech Stack</h2>

-> Tools, languages, and other things that I like to work with.
+> Tools, languages, and other things that I like to work with...

 <table>
   <tr>